 Upper Sardis WMA is a 42,274-acre area located within the Holly Springs National Forest near Oxford, MS in Lafayette County.
 Mandays increased by 26% from the 2005-2006 season and seem to be holding relatively steady when looking at the past 9 seasons.
 Harvest decreased by 20% when compared to the 2005-2006 season.
 Harvest favored does this season and we hope to see this trend continue.
 Seventy-six bucks and 93 does were harvested.
 Weights from harvested bucks in the 4.5+ year old class were down by 5%.
 Doe weights for 2.5+ age classes experienced increases from 4-6% when compared to past seasons.

 Lactation decreased by 64% and 24% for 2.5 and 3.5+ year old does when compared to past seasons.
-The numbers and a large percentage (63%) of 3.5+ year old does in the past season's harvest indicate an overpopulated deer herd on the area.
+Lactation decreased by 64% and 24% for 2.5 and 3.5+ year old does when compared to past season's harvest indicate an overpopulated deer herd on the area.
 A poor acorn crop in some parts of the WMA may have contributed to lower weights.
 Planted winter forages like clovers, wheat, and oats benefited from cooler temperatures and increased rainfall amounts later in the fall and early winter.
 Food plot plantings also helped to offset low acorn abundance as they were used early and often.
 Habitats continue to improve on Upper Sardis WMA due to timber management practices such as timber thinnings, limited clearcuts, and burning, which are conducted by the Holly Springs National Forest.

-Harvest
+Season Harvest Man-days

-2004-2005 .
-188 7,580
+2004-2005 188

-212
+2005-2006 212 6,726

 169